 By the age of two-years-old, Madison used a power wheelchair for mobility, had a BiPap machine for breathing support during her sleep, used suction plus pulse oximeter and cough assist machines, nebulizer, a vest for lung therapy and respiratory support, foot braces, knee braces, wrist splint, body brace to support her spine, ramps, therapy equipment and more.
 Due to her Osteopenia (decreased bone density) which is common in children with SMA, she undergoes a Pamidronate treatment every two months for an undetermined number of years.
 Madison sleeps in an adjustable bed and someone has to sleep with her every night so they can constantly turn her for comfort.

 Madison is an amazing little girl who doesn’t let her disease get in the way of living life to the fullest.
-She loves to swim, fish, and swim with the dolphins.
+She loves playing travel softball, fishing and swimming with the dolphins.
 She likes to dance and go to concerts, spend time with her family and go on road trips.
-She also enjoys cooking, baking, painting, hitting baseballs, and most outdoor activities.
+She also enjoys cooking, baking, painting, and most outdoor activities.
 We are always amazed at how Madison continues to fight SMA, live with a huge passion for life and touch so many people.
 We are making a difference in Madison and the SMA world!

 Please help us in our mission.